aws-solutions-library-samples/aws-insurancelake-etl/README.md

 Specifically, this solution helps you to:

-1. Deploy a 3 Cs (Collect, Cleanse, Consume) architecture InsuranceLake
+1. Deploy a "3 Cs" (Collect, Cleanse, Consume) architecture InsuranceLake
 1. Deploy ETL jobs needed make common insurance industry data souces available in a data lake
 1. Use pySpark Glue jobs and supporting resoures to perform data transforms in a modular approach
 1. Build and replicate the application in multiple environments quickly